BadroZ-Coding/simpgen/README.md

-Certainly!
-Here's the updated README.md without putting the content in code blocks:

 ## English (Anglais) 🇬🇧

 # 🚀 Simpgen CLI - NodeJS, IonicVue (with and without TypeScript), and FullStack Project Generator 🚀